Marthandavarma (novel): Revised edition

 In 1911, Kulakkunnathu Raman Menon, (Note: Kulakkunnathu S. Raman Menon (1877–1925), who hails from Mayannur near Ottapalam was a school teacher at Trivandrum, where he established the publishing house BāṣābhiVaṟdhini Book Depot alias B. V. Book Depot in 1902 for the printing of academic books, later started Kamalalaya Printing Press in 1918, and known as B. V. Book Depot and Kamalalaya Printing Works to become the leading book publisher and printer in Travancore, and published the works of C. V. Raman Pillai, after acquiring the copyrights.) who owned B. V. Book Depot at Trivandrum, acquired rights of the novel, to publish from his own publishing house.
 C. V. Raman Pillai did a revision for the new edition, in which he had replaced the edits of N. Raman Pillai in the first edition with his own.
 The author corrected the flaws in the usages of Sanskrit and Malayalam words, together with the change of phrases that are in line with the then usages of Malayalam.
 The changes included the removal of a precognitive narration about the death of Padmanabhan Thambi at Nagercoil, removal of reference to an earlier spouse of character Anantham prior to her relationship with Sundarayyan and removal of references to mistresses from Thanjavur.
 The copyrights of the novel were registered on 11 August 1911, and D. C. Kizhakemuri notes that the copyrights were reserved until 31 December 1972.

 All the reprints of the novel available after 1911 are only of the revised edition.
 Sahithya Pravarthaka Co-operative Society (SPCS) alias Sahithya Pravarthaka Shakarana Sangham of Kottayam, Poorna Publications of Kozhikode, and D. C. Books of Kottayam started publishing their editions from 1973, 1983, and 1992 respectively to remain as the major publishers (Note: The Little Prince Publications, Kerala Sahitya Akademi, Rachana Books, Chintha Publishers, and Lal Books released their editions in 1983, 1999, 2009, 2010, and 2016 respectively.) of the novel.

 Translations

-Marthandavarma has been translated into three languages, Tamil, English and Hindi as five different versions, among which two were in Tamil another two, were in English and one incomplete translation was in Hindi.
+Marthandavarma has been translated into three languages, Tamil, English and Hindi as six different versions, among which three were in English, two were in Tamil, and one incomplete translation was in Hindi.